-Assistant Professor, University of Mississippi, 2008-present
+Assistant Professor, University of Mississippi, 2008-2015

-Analytical chemistry, environmental chemistry, forensic chemistry, biogeochemical cycling of mercury, environmental radioactivity, environmental monitoring and fingerprinting, analytical method development.
+Analytical chemistry, environmental chemistry, forensic chemistry, biogeochemical cycling of mercury, environmental radioactivity, environmental monitoring and fingerprinting, analytical method development

 My research interests are in the area of analytical, environmental, and forensic chemistry.
 I am particularly interested in environmental monitoring and fingerprinting using isotope based methods.
 What counts in science is novelty.
 To that end, we enjoy developing new measurement techniques or applying standard techniques in novel ways.
 Listed below are some examples of the type of research that you may pursue if you were to join my group.
 I would welcome the opportunity to discuss these and other research possibilities with you as you decide whether to pursue graduate education in chemistry at Ole Miss.